vinceskahan/v5wiki/intake-strategies.md

 And weeWX can emit data for use elsewhere, either automatically as part of its reporting or uploading system, or manually using the wee_* utilities or raw SQL queries.

-The following sections enumerate some options for the first part - how to get data into weeWX.
+The following sections enumerate some ways to configure hardware for the first part - how to get data into weeWX.
+For reporting, see the (Strategies for publishing data from weeWX)[dashboards].

-## Standalone: Driver for directly-connected data source
+## Configuration 1: Driver for directly-connected data source

 <table>
 <tr>